XRDai/ZRNet/README.md

 ### Testing
 4. python test.py

-Then you will get the results of KITTI dataset.
+Then you will get the detection results of KITTI dataset in './OUT'.
 If you submit the results to the KITTI offical website, you will get the following results:

 <img src="car_detection.png" width="350px" >